 - Ending Your Tenancy

-You can also notify us by email that you wish to give four weeks’ notice to end your tenancy.
-If you do this we will send you a "Notice of Termination form " that you can complete and return to us.
+You can notify us by phone or email that you wish to give four weeks’ notice to end your tenancy.
+If you do this we will send you a "Notice of Termination form" that you can complete and return to us.
 Once we have received the completed form including your signature we will start the termination process.
 We will send you a letter telling you your tenancy end date and a date that we will carry out a pre vacation inspection of the property.
+(Please note, your notice period will not begin until we have received a signature).

 You must provide your forwarding address.